Delhi Public School, Patna: Intraschool Events

 The school conducted "Open Mic" contest which was based on oratory skills.
 Children from DPS Ludhiana,DPS Coimbatore,DPS Pune participated along with students of DPS Patna.

 Games and sports

 Delhi Public School has many provisions for sports and games.
-It has a half Olympic-size swimming pool, a badminton arena, a lawn tennis hard court, a football pitch, a hockey ground, table tennis room and a basketball court.
-The School Has various sports clubs such as Football, Basketball etc. Although the school has so many arrangements for almost all kinds of sports, it lacks resources for one of the most evergreen sport which is cricket.
+It has a half Olympic-size swimming pool, a badminton arena, a lawn tennis court, a football pitch, a hockey ground, a table tennis room, and a basketball court.
+The School Has various sports clubs such as Football, Basketball etc. Although the school has so many arrangements for almost all kinds of sports, it lacks resources for one of the most evergreen sports which is cricket.